full-time position with Disease Control; position is subject to annual funding; 40 hours per week; Monday - Friday

 Bachelor's degree in related discipline.
-Some related experience preferably in a medical field, such as medical technology, and/or working in a medical office or a clinical laboratory.
+Some related experience preferably in a medical field, such as medical terminology, and/or working in a medical office or a clinical laboratory.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.
 Approximately 20% of this position is spent away from the office traveling to medical facilities to conduct chart reviews, so ability and willingness to function independently and to travel to hospitals throughout Maryland area is required.
 Must be highly organized, detail oriented, able to identify and accurately record data.
 Able to maintain and prioritize several ongoing project activities at any one time.
 Knowledge of medical terminology and the charting of medical information.
 Knowledge of Microsoft Office products including Word, PowerPoint and Excel.

 **JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.**